Hey, welcome back. Let’s talk about pen name and author’s brand

 You should find a suitable name: it should fit your online persona, your voice, and your writing niche/genre, be easy to remember and associate with your persona, but also easy to spell.

-Using pen name generators can help.
+Using a pen name generator can help.
 That’s how I made mine for my fiction written work – Tonie M. Rae.
 (I love that my name sounds androgynous and somewhat neutral because I write thrillers, psychological novels, and SCI-FI but it’s also easy to remember with my real first name initial.)

 Before deciding on your pen name, make sure you google it to see if there’s another author with the same name.